nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If no piano pieces are provided, all piano pieces will be unassigned from the student.

 Examples:
-*  `unassign 1 pn/Etude pn/Moonlight Sonata` Removes `Etude` and `Moonlight Sonata` from the 1st student's piano pieces.
+*  `unassign 1 pn/Etude pn/Moonlight Sonata` removes `Etude` and `Moonlight Sonata` from the 1st student's piano pieces.
+*  `unassign 2` clears all the 2nd student's piano pieces.
 <br>
 <br>